 Scottsdale Camelback Resort

-Timeshare reviews at Scottsdale Camelback Resort
+Reviews of Scottsdale Camelback Resort

 I own a few studios there and go during the winter months.
 I LOVE it !!The staff is the best.
 The location puts you near old time Scottsdale, The Fashion Sq Mall, the new Scottsdale waterfront complex, the ZOO & the botanical garden, just to mention a few.
 The on-site cafe is great for affordable breakfasts right thru dinners if you don't want to leave the resort.
 The Happy-Hour is also a fine-fine thing.
 The heated outdoor pool (82^F I Believe) is a welcome site in the middle of winter & there's water arobics to loosen your tired joints.
 They offer hikes up Camelback Mountain, ti-chi (not sure how to spell) in the meditation area, minature golf course, horse shoes, they have a few out door propane grills if you care to go that way, bingo at the pool, Indian jewlery sale, sometime music poolside.
 The studio has up & down sleeping & is clean, comfortable & quiet.
 They are constantly updating the facilities.
 It is an old resort but is wearing her age well.
 New TV's, king beds where they can fit them, newer furnishings & a housekeeping staff that is second to none !!
 There is a ton of hotels/motels/resorts etc in the area, but you will not stay at a more reasonable priced resort & be as pleased for the experience!!